 3 Non-Regulated Area: Any area where citrus canker is not known to occur in the United States.
+(Return to content)

 4 NPPLAP-Accredited Lab: A laboratory recognized by APHIS through the National Plant Protection Laboratory Accreditation Program (NPPLAP) as possessing all the necessary equipment and certified personnel to perform citrus greening screening tests using current APHIS work instructions.